wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 ```

 - Use: To decode a specific signal under a message
+- Input parameters: (Message ID in decimal, An array of message payload, Message size, Signal name)
 - Returns: A decoded value of type double

 Sample usage of this function: